manuelbomi/A-FastAPI-based-Prediction-Serving-UI-for-Machine-Learning-Applications/README.md

 Below is the project structure:
 ---
 <img width="501" height="275" alt="Image" src="https://github.com/user-attachments/assets/e0672f48-4169-43e5-9b32-9f5b115ab713" />
 ---

+After running the scipts with

+...
+python model/train_model.py
+...

+You can access the FastAPI UI by typing: uvicorn app.main:app --reload on your VSCode terminal.
+You will be able to access your FastAPI instance on: http://127.0.0.1:8000
+---
 <img width="1366" height="768" alt="Image" src="https://github.com/user-attachments/assets/c69b7867-6431-4817-857f-421e77edab9f" />
 ---